It was the summer of 1985 in rural Southern Indiana.

 If you’re not of a certain age or are unfamiliar with Sylvester Stallone’s IMDB page, you might not know what a survival knife is.

-Essentially, it’s a knife with a hollowed out handle in which the very basics of survival gear is stored: Fishing line, a few hooks, waterproof matches and a wire saw.
+Essentially, it’s a knife with a hollowed-out handle in which the very basics of survival gear can be stored: A fishing line, a few hooks, waterproof matches and a wire saw.

 Mine had a compass on the hilt so I could navigate my way home.

 That summer, I was also given an Indiana Jones-style bullwhip and my own authentic bow and arrow set.
 The 80s were a wild time.

 The Rambo knife got a lot of use.

 First, because a bullwhip is an impractical toy.
 As it turns out, it’s very hard to crack it around tree limbs and swing around them.

 And even at the age of 11, I knew it was a bad plan to take my bow and arrows out with my friends and fire them around.

 The Rambo knife was my favorite